Bolt Thrower

 Bolt Thrower were a British death metal band from Coventry, England.
 They formed in 1986 and released their first album with Vinyl Solution in 1988.
-The band then shifted to a new record label, Earache Records, soon becoming one of the best selling bands on that label.
+The band moved to Earache Records and became one of the label's best-selling bands.
 Their last label was Metal Blade Records.
-The band had a succession of members, and had toured Europe, the United States, and Australia.
+The band had a succession of members and toured Europe, the United States, and Australia.
 Over the course of their 30-year career, Bolt Thrower released eight studio albums, three EPs, one live album, three compilation albums and two demos.
 Their albums have sold over 100,000 copies in the United States as of 2005.

-Following the release of their eighth album Those Once Loyal (2005), Bolt Thrower announced an indefinite hiatus from recording albums in June 2008, although they would continue to tour until the death of drummer Martin Kearns on 14 September 2015 and their subsequent disbandment in 2016, on the first anniversary of his death.
+Following the release of their eighth album, Those Once Loyal (2005), Bolt Thrower announced an indefinite hiatus from recording in June 2008, although they continued to tour until drummer Martin Kearns's death on 14 September 2015 and their subsequent disbandment in 2016, on the first anniversary of his death.

 Bolt Thrower have been called "one of Britain's most consistent and enduring death metal bands."

 History

 Early history (1986–1988)

-Bolt Thrower were formed in September 1986, influenced largely by bands such as Slayer, Crass and Discharge.
-The band was founded by bassist Gavin Ward and guitarist Barry Thomson in a Coventry pub toilet during a hardcore punk gig.
-Shortly thereafter Andrew Whale and Alan West joined on drums and vocals respectively.
-In April 1987 the In Battle There Is No Law demo was recorded with this line-up.
+Bolt Thrower were formed in September 1986, influenced by bands such as Slayer, Crass and Discharge.
+Bassist Gavin Ward and guitarist Barry Thomson founded the band in a Coventry pub toilet during a hardcore punk show.
+Shortly thereafter, Andrew Whale and Alan West joined on drums and vocals, respectively.
+They recorded the In Battle There Is No Law demo in April 1987.

 Their second recording was the Concession of Pain demo, which they made in September 1987.
-Ward had switched to guitars and they recruited Alex Tweedy to play the bass.
-However, Tweedy did not show up for the recording, and so Ward played both guitar and bass for the demo.
+Ward had switched to guitars and they recruited bassist Alex Tweedy.
+Tweedy did not show up for the recording, and Ward played guitar and bass for the demo.
 Two weeks after the recording session, Ward's girlfriend Jo Bench replaced Tweedy.

-With this line-up, they recorded their first Peel session on 3 January 1988 with John Peel, the alternative disk jockey of BBC Radio One.
+This line-up recorded their first Peel session on 3 January 1988 with John Peel, the alternative disk jockey of BBC Radio One.
 He had received their second demo and became enthusiastic about the band.
 They recorded four tracks for it, resulting in a deal with Vinyl Solution to release one album.
-Just before the recording of their first full-length album, they replaced their singer with their driver Karl Willetts.
-Their debut LP, In Battle There Is No Law, is only a half hour in length and reflects their early crust punk and grindcore influences.
+Before recording their first full-length album, they replaced their singer with their driver, Karl Willetts.
+Their debut LP, In Battle There Is No Law, is only a half hour long and reflects their early crust punk and grindcore influences.